ryardley/indexr/README.md

 Good application architecture should be modular in terms of features.
 A common thing to do is to unify features with 'plumbing' code to load them together into arrays so they can be manipulated by a central process.

-An example might be express routes:
+An example might be express routes.
+Say you have routes organised by feature like this:

 ```
 app/modules